-With breakout rooms, you can use the group visibility meeting mode in diverse online scenarios such as online education, corporate training, group interviews, and daily meetings.
+With breakout rooms, you can use the group visibility meeting mode in diverse online scenarios such as corporate training, group interviews, and daily meetings.
 Different chat rooms do not disturb each other, thus promoting more focused discussions.
 You can create several breakout rooms in a single meeting.
 This eliminates the need for multiple meetings, resulting in higher efficiency.

 Note: Only Lark users who have purchased the enterprise edition can use this feature.
 At least version 4.5 of the desktop client, mobile app, or iPad app is required.
 Only hosts can create and manage rooms, move participants to different rooms, or switch among different rooms.
 Other participants cannot leave or switch rooms themselves.
 Participants must use at least version 4.5 to be assigned to a room, otherwise they will only be able to stay in the main room.